Kryptor uses strong, fast, and modern cryptographic algorithms.

 I would love for Kryptor to be audited by a company like Cure53, but security audits are extremely expensive (thousands of dollars) and require open source funding, which is difficult for even very popular projects to get hold of.
 For example, KeePassXC and age have not been audited.

 Kryptor is not compatible with either because it uses different cryptographic algorithms and file formats.
-To find out why, please read the 'How is Kryptor different from age?' and 'How is Kryptor different from Minisign?' sections.
+To find out why, please read the 'How is Kryptor different from age?', 'How is Kryptor different from Minisign?', and 'Why are you using...' sections.

-Yes, click here to view a guide with examples.
+Yes, click here to view an explanation of each option with examples.

 Unfortunately not.
 Assuming you used a secure password/keyfile, it will take an impractical amount of time to bruteforce the encryption keys used.
 There is no backdoor in Kryptor.